datanav/docs/training/010_architecture_and_concepts/020_Beginner.rst

    Pipe graph view

-The graph view shows you which pipes are upstream and downstream to the specific pipe you have selected, and it also displays connections to related pipes (you will learn more about connected pipes later [link maybe?]).
-For now, we will focus on four of the pipe’s tabs: Config, Input, Output and the Execution log.
+The graph view shows you which pipes are one level upstream and one level downstream to the specific pipe you have selected as well.
+It also displays connections to  :ref:`hops<left-join-hops-1-2>`-related pipes which you will learn more about later.

+For now, we will focus on four of the pipe’s tabs:
+Config, Input, Output and the Execution log.

 Config:
-   The config tab is where the actual coding takes place.
-This is where you define what this specific pipe is supposed to do.
-A pipe config is written in DTL which you will learn more about in :ref:`dtl-beginner-3-1`.
+   The config tab is where the pipe configuration can be viewed and changed.
+   This is where you define what data the pipe reads, how it transform the data, where it places the data and much more.
+   Pipe configurations are written in DTL which you will learn more about in :ref:`DTL: Beginner <dtl-beginner-3-1>`.

 Input:
    Whenever a pipe uses one or several datasets as a source, the source entities will be displayed here.
    These are the entities the pipe will perform some sort of transformation on.

 Output:
-   The output tab shows the entities after the DTL transformation.
-The way you see the output depends on whether the data is stored in a dataset or sent to a target system.
+   The output tab shows the entities produced by the pipe.
+   If the pipe places its output in a dataset then you will see the dataset, if it is sent to a system you will see examples of how the data looks when sent.
    The pipe you are looking at needs to have run at least once for there to be any output.

 Execution log:
+   All pipes have a pump which logs when the pump starts, fails or completes and writes this information to the excecution log.
+   There are also logs which correspond to single and batch read/write errors.
-   The execution log supplies us with information on the state of the pipe.
-If a pipe runs as it should the execution log will display information on how many entities it has processed, how much time the processing took and much more.
-If a pipe is not able to process all the data, the execution log will display a failed pipe run as well as error messages which may assist you to locate the error.
-The execution log is a vital tool for troubleshooting.
+   If a pipe runs as it should the execution log will display information on how many entities it has processed, how much time the processing took and more.
+   The execution log is a vital tool for troubleshooting as tracebacks for failures are shown there.

 .. seealso::